-Here's What We Do $\overline{\mathbf{A}}$ Pay for performance V Benchmark Named Executive Officer target core compensation to the 50th percentile of peer group compensation V Maintain stock ownership guidelines based on shares of Company common stock and time-based restricted stock units beneficially owned: for directors, five times annual cash compensation; for the CEO, five times base salary; for Senior Vice Presidents, two times base salary; for certain other senior officers designated by the CEO, one times base salary Seek to ensure that at least 75 percent of the CEO's target core compensation is at risk Require an independent Chairperson of the Board and that at least 80 percent of directors be independent
+Here's What We Do ...

+- Pay for performance - ☑ Benchmark Named Executive Officer target core compensation3 to the 50th percentile of peer group compensation - Maintain stock ownership guidelines based on shares of Company common stock and time-based restricted stock units beneficially owned: for directors, five times annual cash compensation; for the CEO, five times base salary; for Senior Vice Presidents, two times base salary; for certain other senior officers designated by the CEO, one times base salary - ☑ Seek to ensure that at least 75 percent of the CEO's target core compensation is at rist - ☑ Require an independent Chairperson of the Board and that at least 80 percent of directors be independent

-&lt;sup>3 We define our Named Executive Officers' annual "core compensation" as annual base salary and the target values for STIC and LTIC.
+3 We define our Named Executive Officers' annual "core compensation" as annual base salary and the target values for STIC and LTIC.

-&lt;sup>4 A portion of the CEO's target core compensation consists of time-based restricted stock units, which the Compensation Committee considers to be "at risk" since the value fluctuates based on stock price performance and vesting of all tranches is contingent upon continued service.
+4 A portion of the CEO's target core compensation consists of time-based restricted stock units, which the Compensation Committee considers to be "at risk" since the value fluctuates based on stock price performance and vesting of all tranches is contingent upon continued service.
 This portion does not exceed one-third of target annual LTIC awards made to the CEO and, together with the portion represented by performance-based LTIC awards and STIC, comprises the "at risk" compensation.

-- Require that directors receive at least a majority of the votes cast in an uncontested election to be elected - Require that the Compensation Committee be composed entirely of outside, independent directors - Engage an independent compensation consultant, hired by and reporting directly to the Compensation Committee - Operate with multiple performance metrics that drive our incentive compensation plans, including a relative metric that measures our performance against the Standard & Poor's 400 Mid Cap Industrials index (a peer group reflecting companies of similar size and complexity) - Maintain a clawback policy covering cash and equity incentive compensation plans that applies in the event of a restatement of our financial statements - ☐ Impose a limit of \$600,000 on total annual base compensation for non-employee directors - Encourage Board refreshment in a variety of ways, including by requiring, without exemptions or conditions, our directors to retire no later than the first Annual Meeting of shareholders following the date on which that director turns 73 years of age - Maintain a Board diversity policy that provides that Board members will be diverse in terms of gender and of race and ethnicity, and in terms of other characteristics, including background, perspective, knowledge, skills, and experience

-Here's What We Don't Do...
+7 Require that directors receive at least a majority of the votes cast in an uncontested election to be elected 7 Require that the Compensation Committee be composed entirely of outside, independent directors 7 Engage an independent compensation consultant, hired by and reporting directly to the Compensation Committee 7 Operate with multiple performance metrics that drive our incentive compensation plans, including a relative metric that measures our performance against the Standard & Poor's 400 Mid Cap Industrials index (a peer group reflecting companies of similar size and complexity) 7 Maintain a clawback policy covering cash and equity incentive compensation plans that applies in the event of a restatement of our financial statements 7 Impose a limit of \$600,000 on total annual base compensation 5 for non-employee directors 7 Encourage Board refreshment in a variety of ways, including by requiring, without exemptions or conditions, our directors to retire no later than the first Annual Meeting of shareholders following the date on which that director turns 73 years of age √ Maintain a Board diversity policy that provides that Board members will be diverse in terms of gender and of race and ethnicity, and in terms of othe characteristics, including background, perspective, knowledge, skills, and experience Here's What We Don't Do × Permit re-pricing, exchanging, or cashing out of "underwater" stock options without shareholder approval X Permit spring-loading, back-dating, or similar practices that "time" the grant of our equity awards